Provides detailed, operational benchmarks to help improve service delivery for key customer interaction points

 - How can digital channels be used to deliver an enhanced complaint-handling experience?

-- How do we perform on key moments of truth such as current account opening and onboarding, mortgage applications, and fraud?
+- How do we perform on key moments of truth such as current account opening and onboarding, lending product applications, and fraud?

 - What targets should we set for our organization?